 PayPal Pay Later is a relatively simple BNPL solution that allows you to choose one of two ways to make payments after your purchase.
 The Pay in 4 option requires a 25% down payment at the time of sale, followed by three equal interest-free payments every two weeks for the next month and a half.

 The Pay Monthly option requires a purchase of at least $199 and not more than $10,000.
 The plan allows you to pay over time in equal monthly payments for 3, 6, 12, or 24 months.
-Choosing this option will require you to pay interest on your purchase with rates between 9.99% and 35.99%.
+Choosing this option will require you to pay interest on your purchase at rates between 9.99% and 35.99%.

 PayPal accepts payments from your debit card, credit card, or bank account for the Pay in 4 option.
 However, you can’t make payments with a credit card if you choose the Pay Monthly plan.
 You can also use your PayPal account balance to pay for your BNPL purchases.
 However, this isn’t an automatic default, and you’ll have to manually choose the option in the app.